60+ BEST Things To Do In Banff

 Getting to Banff By Bus

 We understand you may not feel comfortable driving in Canada, and that’s okay!
 There are other options to get to and from Banff and around the town.
 However, they are limited, so keep that in mind.
-To get from YYC to Banff, the Banff Airporter is a good option and costs $159 (CAD) round trip.
-There’s also the Brewster Express that connects Calgary to Banff, Kananaskis, and Canmore.
-You can check ticket prices here.
+To get from YYC to Banff, the Banff Airporter is a good option and costs $160 round trip.
+The Brewster Express also connects Calgary to Banff, Kananaskis, and Canmore.

 Getting to Banff By Train